Introduction to Management Accounting

 Cost classification is the process of grouping costs according to their nature and common characteristics.
 This classification makes the information related to costs meaningful.
 Cost classification is the first step towards the decision-making process relating to costs (Vanderbeck, 2012).
 Following are the important ways to classify costs:

-1. Classification of the costs based on its element -
+1. Classification of the Costs Based on Its Element

-3. Classification of the costs based on its nature -
+3. Classification of the Costs Based on Its Nature

 Based on nature, costs can be classified into direct costs and indirect costs.

-- Direct costs - All those costs which are directly attributable to a specific unit are called direct costs.
+- Direct costs: All those costs which are directly attributable to a specific unit are called direct costs.

-- Fixed costs - These costs remain fixed irrespective of the change in volume of the finished product.
-For example - rent, depreciation, salary etc (Kaplan and Atkinson, 2015).
+- Fixed costs: These costs remain fixed irrespective of the change in volume of the finished product.
+For example, rent, depreciation, salary, etc (Kaplan and Atkinson, 2015).

-- Semi-variable costs - These costs remain fixed up to a certain level of output and vary if output crosses that certain limit.
-For example - telephone bills (Hansen, Mowenand Guan, 2007).
+- Semi-variable costs: These costs remain fixed up to a certain level of output and vary if output crosses that certain limit.
+For example, telephone bills (Hansen, Mowenand Guan, 2007).

-There are several performance indicators that the senior authority of Jeffrey and Son can use to analyze the actual performance of the business against the expected (Maher, Lanen and Rajan, 2006).
+There are several performance indicators that the senior authority of Jeffrey and Son can use to analyze the actual performance of the business against the expected (Maher, Lanen, and Rajan, 2006).

 Annual report: Through the means of annual reports, management can easily evaluate and analyze the financial statements of the business so that the actual position can be evaluated.
-Furthermore, in case of decreasing business volume and profitability and increasing costs of sales, management can undertake potential measures by employing suitable operational strategies.
+Furthermore, in cases of decreasing business volume and profitability and increasing costs of sales, management can undertake potential measures by employing suitable operational strategies.

 Customer Satisfaction: Lastly, improvement in employee performance can be measured by considering the feedback or reviews from the customers.
 Using this, the cited firm can bring further improvements as per the requirement of the target audience to retain them for the long term.